DOME-Marketplace/dome-gitops/doc/ROLLOUT_WEBHOOK.md

 kubectl logs -f <POD NAME> --namespace <WEBHOOK SERVER NAMESPACE>
 ```

 Now you can start adding your deployments to the selected namespace: they will be scaled to 0 and the related rollouts will be created using the deployments as templates.
-A preview service will also be created starting with the original service used for the deployment.
-At the end of the process you'll have a BlueGreen strategy rollout created automatically for each deployment in the configured namespace.
+A preview service will also be created starting from the original service used for the deployment.
+At the end of the process you'll have a BlueGreen strategy rollout created automatically for each new deployment in the configured namespace.

 In order to exclude a deployment from being replaced by a rollout in the configured namespace, just add the annotation: